cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 CVAT supports nuclio out of the box if it is built properly.
 See [the installation guide][cvat-auto-annotation-guide] for instructions.
-Thus if you deploy a serverless function, CVAT server can see it and call with appropriate arguments.
+Thus if you deploy a serverless function, the CVAT server can see it and call it with appropriate arguments.
 Of course there are some tricks how to create serverless functions for CVAT and we will discuss them in next sections of the tutorial.